 The Company is advancing three clinical-stage programs.
-Trilaciclib and lerociclib are designed to enable more effective combination treatment strategies and improve patient outcomes across multiple oncology indications.
+Trilaciclib is a first-in-class therapy designed to improve outcomes for patients being treated with chemotherapy.
+Lerociclib is a differentiated oral CDK4/6 inhibitor designed to enable more effective combination treatment strategies across multiple oncology indications, including estrogen receptor-positive, HER2-negative (ER+, HER2-) breast cancer.
 G1T48 is a potential best-in-class oral selective estrogen receptor degrader (SERD) for the treatment of ER+ breast cancer.
 The Company also has an active discovery program focused on cyclin-dependent kinase targets.
 The Company owns the global rights to all of its product candidates.